 Cash and cash equivalents consist of demand deposits and short-term money market funds.
 These financial instruments are potentially subject to concentrations of credit risk as follows.
 Cash balances are maintained at financial institutions located in Martin County, Florida.
 Cash accounts at each of these institutions are insured by the Federal Deposit Insurance Corporation up to \$250,000.
-The Organization had uninsured cash balances of \$630,754 and \$1,177,567 at June 30, 2023 and 2022.
-Included in this amount are money market accounts which total \$494,525 and \$1,059,657 at June 30, 2023 and 2022.
+The Organization had uninsured cash balances of \$2,211,788 and \$630,754 at June 30, 2024 and 2023.
+Included in this amount are certain money market accounts which total \$2,210,943 and \$494,525 at June 30, 2024 and 2023.
 The money market accounts are insured by the Securities Investor Protection Corporation (SIPC).
 The asset protection provided by the SIPC is not against losses from fluctuations in value, but rather only if the brokerage firm ceases doing business.